-The EU Ecodesign Directive on requirements for air conditioning and ventilation units will come into force in 2018, along with more stringent requirements for energy efficiency.
-We will compare Ecodesign 2016 and examine the effects the updated regulations have on the ventilation industry.
+The EU Ecodesign Directive on requirements for air handling units will come into force in 2018, along with more stringent requirements for energy efficiency.
+In this article, we compare with Ecodesign 2016 and examine the effects the updated regulations have on the ventilation industry.

 What is Ecodesign?